 The comparison isn’t even close, and never will be.

 We all know how precious our time is!

 If people were to book a trip they’d only get me for 8 hours, at best.

 Then the trip is over and so is the learning experience, provided they were paying attention in the first place and not drinking or chit-chatting.

 Could you do it while they’re drinking or sharing fishing stories?
 Probably not.

-Unless they’re a cyborg with a Firewire port in the back of their head, it’s simply not going to happen.
+Unless they’re a cyborg with a Thunderbolt port in the back of their head, it’s simply not going to happen.